 Think of two gunmen: one with an automatic machine gun indiscriminately spraying fire in hopes of hitting something, and another with a sniper rifle meticulously picking off his targets.
 The “spray and pray” method is called such for a reason: it requires a whole heck of a lot of luck.

-Moreover, capturing a really unique wedding portrait takes time to set up (if you want it to be good, that is).
-Reading the ambient light, setting up light stands, flashes and radio triggers, posing the bride and groom, taking test shots and asking gawkers to kindly remove themselves from the background of the photograph are all necessary to making a quality wedding portrait.
+Capturing a unique wedding photo takes time to set up.
+Reading the ambient light, setting up light stands, flashes and radio triggers, posing the bride and groom, taking test shots, and asking gawkers to kindly remove themselves from the background of the photograph, are all necessary to making a quality wedding portrait.

 Bob Ross was able to crank out a painting in 22 minutes.
 Michelangelo, not so much.
 McDonald’s can whip you up a burger and fries in the amount of time it takes to drive halfway around the building, but wouldn’t you rather have a nice steak?
 Have you ever bought a cheap belt from Kohl’s?
 I have.
 It broke within two weeks.
 I’m sure those suckers come off the assembly line too fast to count.

 Another important consideration here is whether or not you’ll want to wade through hundreds (or thousands) of similar photos after your wedding.
 Most wedding photographers go through and delete the “outtakes” before delivering your images.
-These, for example, are photos in which someone had their eyes closed, or the flash didn’t go off, or images that were out of focus, etc. In my experience, many couples prefer to let the photographer take care of weeding out the bad ones.
+These, for example, are photos in which someone had their eyes closed, or the flash didn’t go off, or they were out of focus, etc. In my experience, most couples prefer to let the photographer take care of weeding out the bad ones.

-To provide a little transparency and context here, at this point in our wedding photography career, we’re delivering between 50-100 photographs per hour of shooting.
-So, for example, if you book us for eight hours of coverage, you’ll receive somewhere in the neighborhood of 400-800 images.
-Moreover, all of these images will be culled and edited to ensure you receive a high-quality product that tells the full story of your wedding day.
+At this point in our wedding photography career, we’re delivering around 50-75 photographs per hour of shooting.
+So, for example, if we’re shooting your wedding day for 12 hours, you’ll receive somewhere in the neighborhood of 600-900 final images.
+All of these images will be culled and edited to ensure you receive a high-quality product that tells the full story of your wedding day.